Surgical Procedures: Surgery and Staging for Thyroid Cancer

 - Lymphadenectomy: Removal of cancer-affected lymph nodes within the neck.

-During the surgery, your surgeon will make an incision across the front of the neck, where the thyroid gland is located.
+During the surgery, your surgeon will make an incision (cut) across the front of the neck, where the thyroid gland is found.
 The incision will be a few inches in length.

 As with any surgery, there are risks and possible side effects.
 These can be: